Mike Kafka: 2009 season

 Kafka entered his senior season as Northwestern's starting quarterback after C. J. Bachér graduated.
 He was named to the Johnny Unitas Golden Arm Award watch list, along with 19 other players nationally, with two others in the Big Ten Conference.
 Texas quarterback Colt McCoy eventually won the award.
 In the offseason, Kafka was tutored by offensive coordinator Mick McCall and former Northwestern quarterback Brett Basanez.
 Kafka was named co-captain for the 2009 season.

 At home against Towson on September 5 to start the 2009 season, Kafka threw 15-of-20 attempts for 192 yards, setting a career-high for passing yards in a game.
 He ran for six yards on six carries in a blowout 47–14 win.
 Against Eastern Michigan at home on September 12, he threw for 158 yards and one interception on 14 completions out of 24 attempts.
 He ran for 21 yards on five runs in the close 27–24 win over the Eagles.

-During the Syracuse game, Kafka set a school record for consecutive completions in a game with 16, breaking the 47-year-old record set by Tom Myers in 1962.
+During the Syracuse game, Kafka set a school record for consecutive completions in a game with 16, breaking a record set by Tom Myers in 1962.
 He set a new career-high in passing yards in a game by passing for 390 yards, breaking his previous career-high in the season opener.
 Kafka also ran for a three-yard touchdown and threw three touchdown passes along with an interception.
 He caught a receiving touchdown when he tossed a lateral to Andrew Brewer who threw it back to Kafka for a 24-yard touchdown.
 Kafka became the first Big Ten Conference player to score at least one passing, receiving and rushing touchdown in a game since Zack Mills from Penn State accomplished it on September 4, 2004, against Akron.
 Kafka finished the game with 35 completions on 42 attempts.
 However, despite his record-breaking performance, the Wildcats lost 37–34.
 He was named Big Ten Co-Offensive Player of the Week on September 20 for his performance.

 Kafka passed for 309 yards, two touchdowns and an interception against Minnesota.
 He took four sacks and during a desperation drive to win the game, fumbled the football, which helped end the game and give the Golden Gophers the win.
 In the Purdue game, Kafka went 28-of-44 and threw for 224 yards.
 He rushed for a season-high 39 yards on 18 carries and ran for the game-winning two-yard touchdown.
 After leading after the touchdown 25–21, Kafka threw a successful two-point conversion pass to Drake Dunsmore to increase the lead by six to win the game after Purdue failed to score on the final drive of the game.